-2) The Ukraine export corridor was re-opened this week following all the crazy Russian-Ukraine geopolitics.
+2) The Ukraine export corridor was re-opened this week following all the crazy Russia-Ukraine geopolitics.

-3) Even in the face of flooding rains, the USDA raised the Aussie crop this week.
+3) Even in the face of flooding rains, the USDA raised the Australian crop this week.

 5) Normally, trading northern Hemisphere wheat weather in the winter is not recommended.

-Trading the grain market right now is difficult because of various geo-political and weather-related factors.
-It will not really be until December-February that South American weather will play much more of a role in corn and soybean price action.
+Trading the grain market right now is difficult because of various factors, both weather-related and geopolitical.
+Not until December-February will South American weather play much more of a role in corn and soybean price action.

-Nevertheless, the positive AAO-La Nina climatic correlation could set the corn and soybean market on fire in a month or so.
-However, in the short term, big-time rains will hit Argentina the next few days.
+Nevertheless, the positive AAO/La Niña climatic correlation could set corn and soybean markets on fire in a month or so.
+However, in the short term, big-time rains will hit Argentina in the next few days.

-For wheat, weather will be a major factor between March and July.
+For wheat, the weather will be a major factor between March and July.

-We invite you to look at the different services we offer farmers, novice and experienced commodity traders around the world, as well as our track record here:
+We invite you to look at the different services we provide to farmers, novice and experienced commodity traders around the world, as well as our track record here: